Last updated: 13th May 2021

-- If you are older than 41 at the date of dismissal you will receive 1.5 weeks pay (this is capped at £538/week gross) for every full year you have worked over the age of 41 plus 1 weeks pay for every year you have worked below the age of 41.
+- If you are older than 41 at the date of dismissal you will receive 1.5 weeks pay (this is capped at £544/week gross as at April 2021) for every full year you have worked over the age of 41 plus 1 weeks pay for every year you have worked below the age of 41.
 The number of years worked is capped at 20

 Your compensatory award